leafo/lapis/docs/testing.md

 In these examples we'll define the application in the same file as the tests for simplicity.

-A request can be mocked using the `mock_request` function defined in `lapis.spec.request`:

 $dual_code{
 lua = [[